r-spacex/SpaceX-API/CONTRIBUTING.md

 ## Contribution Steps

+**NOTE**: Make sure every change is covered by a unit test.
+If the change isn't covered, make sure to add a test for it.

-1. Fork the repo, make changes, commit, and submit a Pull Request
+1. Fork the repo, make changes, add tests, commit, and submit a Pull Request

 2. New Pull Requests will automatically trigger a Travis CI Build